 Whilst some take the route to do this themselves, accepting the help of a dedicated and experienced mortgage broker in London can reduce stress, time and the possible cost of the matter, depending on what you’re looking to do.

-January is always a popular time of year for First Time Buyers, Home Movers, landlords and so on, with more mortgage products becoming available again as time progresses.
+January is always a popular time of year for first time buyers in London, moving home in London, landlords and so on, with more mortgage products becoming available again as time progresses.
 This is allowing for more mortgage options to those looking to invest in the property market.

 Yes, thankfully 90% mortgages are still available and lenders are getting more and more confident in the UK property market over time.
 They know that the demand for properties and mortgages is still alive and well, and that people will only start coming back when they are confident that they can get a deal with a 5-10% deposit.

 The property market is still open, which means Londonmoneyman is ready for business as usual!
-We have a team of dedicated Mortgage Advisors in London available from 8am – 10pm, 7 days a week, all throughout the year to help you along your property owning path to a mortgage.
+We have a team of dedicated Mortgage Advisors in London available, 7 days a week, all throughout the year to help you along your property owning path to a mortgage.

 Don’t worry, we still offer a free initial mortgage consultation to all customers who get in touch, no matter the situation.